TonyM1958/FoxESS-Cloud/README.md

 + v is a variable, or list of variables (see below)
 + energy is optional - see following section.

 The list of variables that can be queried is stored in raw_vars.
 There is also a pred-defined list power_vars that lists the main power values provided by the inverter.
+Data generation for the full list of raw_vars can be slow and return a lot of data, so it's best to select the vars you want from the list if you can.

 For example, this Jupyter Lab cell will load an inverter and return power data at 5 minute intervals for the 17th June 2023: